0

 Coyote

 Coyote is no dog!
 Wow, another NEW favorite for sure.
-Originally from Vera Cruz, Mexico. a nearly see-through, glistening pale yellow with a real different, wonderfully fruity taste that demands MORE!
+Originally from Vera Cruz, Mexico. a nearly see-through, glistening pale yellow with a really different, wonderfully fruity taste that demands MORE!
 I gobbled more than my share in the garden this summer.
 Luckily, the vines are hugely productive so we could all have plenty.
 Next year I’ll plant more and make a wonderful yellow salsa from its fruit.
-The skin is crisp and these tomatoes eat like a big, crisp grape.
+The skin is crisp, and these tomatoes eat like a big, crisp grape.
 You’ll love them.
 70 days Indeterminate

 Dark Orange Muscat We are really impressed at the rich, fruity, sweet flavor of these mild, dark orange cherry tomatoes!
 Every year, we find new favorites, and it’s hard not to plant a thousand tomato varieties.
 But this one is definitely a keeper and a favorite nibbler in the garden or on the table, added to salads during the summer.
 Very productive too!
 75 Days Indeterminate